-It is assumed it was going to be a rap album, as Cat wasn't known to sing.
+It is assumed it was going to be a rap album, as Cat wasn’t known to sing.
 Songs known to have been written specifically for this album by Prince (Cat may also have provided lyrics) are Cat Attack, Cat And Mouse, Nine Lives and A Man Called Jesus.
-A song called "December 1st, 1987" written solely by Cat about the cancelling of "The Black Album" was also written for the album.
-It is not known, but maybe likely that an earlier track recorded with Cat titled Cornbread Rappers was considered for this project.
+A song called "December 1st, 1987" written solely by Cat about the cancelling of "The Black Album" was also planned for the album.
+Cat has stated that she also worked on Good Judy Girlfriend and Cornbread Rappers with Prince but it is not known if those songs were considered for this project.

-Following the Japanese leg of the Lovesexy Tour in early 1989, Cat left Prince’s camp and moved to London, England to work with Tim Simenon.
-She signed on Steve Fargnoli’s label Red Dot Records and released a single called "Catwoman" in 1989 (around the time of the release of the Batman album although it was unrelated to the movie and Prince had no involvement in the song).
+Following the Japanese leg of the Lovesexy Tour in early 1989, Cat left Prince’s camp and moved to London, England to work with Tim Simenon when she signed on Steve Fargnoli’s label Red Dot Records.
+She released a single called "Catwoman" in 1989 (around the time of the release of the Batman album although it was unrelated to the movie and Prince had no involvement in the song).
 Her first album, called "I Am Energy", fully produced by Tim Simenon was completed but never saw the light of the day.